admcfajn/memory-game/README.md

 After clicking every cell of the same color, click a different color and continue

-After clicking every cell in the game-area, clicking all similar cells sequentially, without clicking the same cell twice you win!
+After clicking every cell in the game-area, clicking all similar cells sequentially, without clicking the same cell twice: You Win!

 Try again with more cells